 Data Distribution Service (DDS)

-The spinal cord of modern autonomous mobile robots.
-DDS provides the real-time, fault-tolerant middleware connectivity that enables AGVs to share sensor data, coordinate fleet movements, and execute critical commands instantly without a central server.
+The backbone of today's autonomous mobile robots.
+DDS delivers real-time, bulletproof middleware so AGVs share sensor data, sync fleet moves, and fire critical commands instantly—no central server required.

 Core Concepts